 Approaching mental illness and substance use disorders as conditions that should be screened for and treated in the primary care system.

-By Scott Malloy, MHCF Senior Program Officer
+By Scott Malloy, MHCF Program Director

-Integrated behavioral health (IBH) approaches mental illness and substance use disorders (SUDs) as chronic conditions that should be screened and treated appropriately within the primary care system.
+Integrated behavioral health (IBH) approaches mental illness and substance use disorders (SUD) as chronic conditions that should be screened and treated appropriately within the primary care system.
 IBH gives primary care practices new and more effective tools to address these behavioral health conditions, which is a top priority for communities across Montana.
-Because untreated, mental illness and SUDs also adversely affect outcomes of chronic illnesses such as diabetes and high blood pressure, implementing IBH provides a powerful tool for primary care to improve health outcomes across the board.
+Because untreated, mental illness and SUD also adversely affect outcomes of chronic illnesses such as diabetes and high blood pressure, implementing IBH provides a powerful tool for primary care to improve health outcomes across the board.

 In order to develop our understanding of behavioral health challenges in Montana, we commissioned a report that provided a baseline assessment of benefits, challenge, and opportunities for IBH in the state.
 We also met extensively with community mental health centers, substance use disorder treatment centers, hospitals, federally qualified health centers (FQHC), policy leaders, and advocacy groups.
 We found that very few primary care and behavioral health practices were implementing IBH.